Spectral Riemann Sheet Topology of Gapped Non-Hermitian Systems: Time-reversal-symmetric non-Hermitian spectra and the toric code ground states

 where $\mathcal{C}$ is a closed path encircling the EP2 and $\Delta \epsilon(\bm{k})$ is the difference between the energy sheets that coalesce at the EP2~\cite{Leykam2017,Shen2018}.
-As a result, excitations in the non-Hermitian toric-code analog carry additional structure compared to the conventional toric code, because only EP2s of opposite topological charge can annihilate.
+As a result, excitations in the non-Hermitian system carry additional structure compared to the conventional toric code, because only EP2s of opposite topological charge can annihilate.
 Combining EP2s of identical charge, on the other hand, results in an unstable EP2 composite with additively combined topological charge.
+We stress that, while the pair-wise created EP2s act similarly to the excitations of the toric code in that they transition between topologically distinct configurations, they do not possess the anyonic properties of said excitations.
+The EPs remain classical degeneracies in the spectra of non-Hermitian systems and are not to be confused with the topological excitations of the many-body toric code Hamiltonian.

-In contrast to the conventional toric code a non-Hermitian two-band model, while realizing four distinct ground states, allows for only one instead of three excitation types.
+In contrast to the conventional toric code, a time-reversal-symmetric non-Hermitian two-band model, while realizing four distinct non-degenerate configurations, allows for only one instead of three excitation types.
 The implementation of multiple distinct excitations requires systems with additional bands in the Bloch Hamiltonian.
 Adding a third band, for instance, results in three types of EP2s, which are the different possible branch points between pairs of eigenenergy sheets.
 When bringing two different EP2s together, EP3s emerge as composite excitations~\cite{Zhong2020,Wiersig2022}.
 In general, extending this to $n$-band systems allows for $\sum_{j=2}^n \binom{n}{j}=2^n-(n+1)$ different types of excitations.
-These are again associated with topological charges, determined by the braiding of the eigenenergies around them \cite{Wojcik2020,Li2021}.
+These are again associated with topological charges, determined by the winding of the eigenenergies around them \cite{Wojcik2020,Li2021}.